fatimaelshukri/co-density/README.md

 The Sobel Gradient is a method of finding the gradient with respect to its adjacent and diagonally connected neighbours.
 There is a vertical and horizontal operator, and the magnitude of the gradient is calculated. it highlights areas where there are significant changes in pixel values

 ## 5. Linear Regression Prediction
-Using Linear Regression, the Carbon monoxide density for each month is detected for teh year 2024 and 202.
+Using Linear Regression, the Carbon monoxide density for each month is detected for the year 2024 and 2025.
-      5.1 Generate Regression Prediction Images Induvidual pixels are predicted using pixels from the monthly per images (72 images,from 2018 to 2023) to train the regressison model to predict for the year 2024 and then using those 72 images and the newly formed monthly predicted images for 2024 (84 images) to predict for 2025.
+      5.1 Generate Regression Prediction Images Individual pixels are predicted using pixels from the monthly per images (72 images,from 2018 to 2023) to train the regressison model to predict for the year 2024 and then using those 72 images and the newly formed monthly predicted images for 2024 (84 images) we will predict for 2025.

 ## 6. Calculate RMSE
 The Root Mean Square Error (RMSE) for each month is calculated against the real images of 2024.

 ## 7. extra codes :
-   7.1  generation of graphs using histograms and the GaussianMixture model (GMM) function to and to depict fluctuations in the mean Carbon Monoxide Density(mol/m^2) throughout the 12 months of each year between 2018-2023
+   7.1  generation of graphs using histograms and the GaussianMixture model (GMM) function to depict the fluctuations in Carbon Monoxide Density(mol/m^2) (mean co density fluctuations)throughout the months for each year between 2018-2023.

    7.2  colormapping images for visual representation

-   7.3 to generate missing dates from the GEE to show me the missing dates where there were missing dates that the erath engine could not capture images for that day. (unavailability of datset for that day from the date range specified)
+   7.3 to generate missing dates from the GEE, the missing dates where the erath engine could not capture images for that day. (unavailability of datset for that day from the date range specified)

 1.  **Data Collection**.
 ```console